 Air travel should be booked at least 14 days prior to departure as that will provide the best value to the university.
 An itinerary or e-ticket is the required documentation for coverage or reimbursement of fare.
 Both are commonly issued from online travel booking sites.
 The itinerary or e-ticket must include the travelers name, trip dates, price, ticket class, destination, and proof of payment.
 Upgraded seats, travel insurance and other nonessential expenses are not reimbursable.
 In accordance with the Fly America Act, commercial air travel funded by a federal grant must use a United States flag air carrier service.
 The university will not reimburse the equivalent cost of the ticket when personal airline miles or credits are used.
 Additionally the university will not reimburse a ticket cancelled without prior authorization unless related to a documented emergency.

 The university will cover or reimburse lodging for business travel to non-local destinations.
 Lodging expenses are only allowed when traveling more than 50 miles away from Seattle University or your point of origin.
 Only expenses for standard room accommodations will be covered.
 The paid hotel bill (folio) is required documentation for coverage or reimbursement of a hotel stay.
-Egencia is the preferred provider for booking travel.
+Egencia is the required provider for booking travel.
 If the hotel room is booked through an online travel reservation website, the traveler may print the itinerary.
 The bill or itinerary must show the name/s of the person/s staying, travel dates and proof of payment.
 Room service charges on the hotel bill require an original itemized receipt.
 Movies or other entertainment expenses are not reimbursable.

 The university will cover the reasonable cost of meals while traveling via per diem or actual itemized receipt.
 For either option, individuals should not seek reimbursement for a meal that is included in some aspect of the travel such as a conference registration.
 When attending a conference that provides meals, per diem cannot be claimed for the covered expense.
 Per Diem is only allowed for travel more than 50 (fifty) miles from Seattle University (or from your point of origin).